U.S. Soccer sporting director Matt Crocker leaves his job two months before the World Cup

 » READ MORE: The USMNT, USWNT, and your kid’s youth team are all different.
 U.S. Soccer is fine with that.

-Second was the hiring of Mauricio Pochettino to manage the U.S. men’s team.
+Second was the hiring of Pochettino to manage the U.S. men’s team.
 It was a huge gamble, but Gregg Berhalter’s failure at the 2024 Copa América had plunged the program into another crisis — mere months after Berhalter had been invited back to the job in the wake of the scandal with Gio Reyna and his family.

-Crocker took the moment to clean house, and called someone who was not just a big name, but an old friend from when they worked together at English club Southampton in 2013.
+Crocker took the moment to clean house and called someone who was not just a big name but an old friend from when they worked together at English club Southampton in 2013.
 Pochettino was convinced, and Crocker and U.S. Soccer CEO JT Batson used college sports-style fundraising to get hedge fund billionaire Ken Griffin to fund the $6 million salary.

 Pochettino was a hired gun from the start, a short-term move to shake the U.S. men out of complacency on the field and the Reyna scandal off it.
-Though he has done some helpful things with the future in mind, it was always going to make sense to have someone else take the job after the summer for a full four-year cycle.
+Though he has done some helpful things with the future in mind, it always was going to make sense to have someone else take the job after the summer for a full four-year cycle.

 At the same time, Pochettino has been publicly courted by big clubs in Europe, including England’s Tottenham Hotspur and Spain’s Real Madrid, in recent months.

-Crocker’s departure makes it even easier for Pochettino to leave this summer, and leave a clean slate behind.
+Crocker’s departure makes it even easier for Pochettino to leave this summer and leave a clean slate behind.
 There’s no lack of candidates to take the job next, whether domestically or around the world.
-(Former Union manager Jim Curtin is certainly one of them.)
+(Former Union manager Jim Curtin certainly is one of them.)

 The third achievement is by far Crocker’s biggest: overseeing the construction of U.S. Soccer’s new national training center in suburban Atlanta.